 - living technology and engineering books

-For a person who struggled with math a lot, the thought of teaching my children math using a living book is a great relief.
+For someone who struggled with math, the thought of teaching my children math using a living book is a great relief.

 Beware…Living Books Require Lots of Reading by Parents

 It might be worth mentioning that if you use living books in your curriculum, you need to be prepared to read these texts to your children for hours on end when they are young.

 Children can’t read them themselves in their formative years, so they need parents to do it for them.
 This is what Charlotte Mason said on the topic:

 Every scholar of six years old and upwards should study with ‘delight’ his own, living, books on every subject in a pretty broad curriculum.
 Children between six and eight must have their books read to them for the most part. – Charlotte Mason

 So, if you’re prone to losing your voice or you’ve had throat surgery, don’t bank on being able to read constantly.

 I mention this also because I heard of one mother thinking of stopping because she struggled with the constant reading.

 She was considering using another curriculum for a while due to the strain on her vocal cords.

 Of course, an alternative to this is signing up to Audible (banner below).
 If you get a monthly subscription, you can have the books read to your children instead.
 If you want to try it out, you can get two free audiobooks and see if it’s for you.